HendersonA8920/WHSTechNotes/journal.md

 Safe spaces are essential online to protect vulnerable users from various harms prevalent in unmoderated platforms, including cyberbullying, exposure to inappropriate content, online predation, and identity theft.
 Unmoderated spaces can lead to severe psychological harm and even physical danger, as threats of violence and self-harm content are common issues.
 Autcraft's design choices, such as strict rules against bullying, 24/7 moderation by a dedicated staff (including parents and autistic adults), and a whitelist application process, ensure a kind and supportive community.
 # January 20, 2025
 # January 27, 2025
+# January 29, 2025 The test i took was english and math and i feel confident about my performace because i actually tried